kimyoonduk/movie_character_analyzer/README.md

 	2	 | 1	| 1	   | 1
 	3    | 1	| 1    | 1

-- convert the stored data into a dataframe for visualization processing.
+- Convert the stored data into a dataframe for visualization processing.
 - Use the dataframe to create a line plot and a bar plot

 ## How face detection and recognition works
-- how face detection works:
+- How face detection works:
 	1. Histogram of Gradients
 		- convert image to black and white
 		- look at each pixel or a small grouping of pixels, say 16x16, to determine the direction of light to dark across an image.
-		- This allows for all images to be represented the same way, regardless if it is a dark or light picture
+		- this allows for all images to be represented the same way, regardless if it is a dark or light picture
 		- Now we can look look at an unknown picture and determine if its HOG pattern shares any similarity from HOG patterns extracted from training images
-- how face recognition works:
+- How face recognition works:
 	1. Face Landmark Estimation
 		- deals with faces that aren't directly centered by adjusting the picture to line up eyes and lips in the same place every time
 		- use landmarks, or 68 specific points on a face that a machine learning algorithm can be trained to recognize on any face